 Dr. Sybil Murray grew up in Mill Valley and spent most of her life in the Bay Area.
 She has two adult children and currently resides and splits her time between Fairfield, CA, where her children grew up, and just west of Yosemite where she and her husband have property.

 Dr. Murray received her BA and DVM from the University of California at Davis, in 1976 and 1983, respectively.
 She practiced in many veterinary clinics in the East and North Bay Area.
 She was the Medical Director of the Alameda and Solano County Animal Shelters, and worked with shelter staff and volunteers in order to ensure the health and well-being of lost and abandoned pets.
-Dr. Murray is a Candidate for a Certificate in Veterinary Hospice and Palliative Care through the International Association of Animal Hospice and Palliative Care (IAAHPC, www.iaahpc.org), and will finish her studies in October 2018.
+Dr. Murray is certified in Veterinary Hospice and Palliative Care through the International Association of Animal Hospice and Palliative Care (www.iaahpc.org), and has studied extensively in the treatment of veterinary pain.

 She started her mobile veterinary practice in 1993 as this business allowed her to see patients while being a full time mom.
 Further, by observing pets in their environment, she is able to do a more holistic examination.